 Hi everyone.
-First off, last week’s post—“When you don’t disclose salary range on a job posting, a unicorn loses its wings”—resonated with lots of people, and was shared nearly 7,000 times on social media.
+First off, last week’s post—“When you don’t disclose salary range on a job posting, a unicorn loses its wings”—resonated with lots of people, and was shared nearly 7,000 times on social media [Update: It’s now been shared over 40,000 times].
 Let’s put an end to this horrible practice, because our professionals deserve fair, competitive compensation.
 And if that’s not available, they deserve at least transparency at the onset so that job applicants can start planning their budget and look out for sales on spaghetti and canned beans.

-To that end, I am encouraging all EDs to disclose salary ranges on all new postings moving forward, and all job posting services to recommend, nay, require, disclosure.
+To that end, I am encouraging all of us to disclose salary ranges on all new postings moving forward, and all job posting services to recommend, nay, require, disclosure.
 And all of us need to give feedback to our peers who ask for our help spreading the word on their new positions.
-If a colleague sends a posting to you and asks for help with outreach, check to make sure the salary range is disclosed.
-If it’s not, send back this message:

 Second off, I just watched Game of Thrones and am upset and annoyed by what happened in the latest episode, so this post will likely be poorly edited.

 All right, on to today’s topic.
 Lots of young professionals are graduating this month and starting to enter into our illustrious field.
-Congratulations, and welcome to a rewarding and lucrative career (or at least one of those two)!
+Congratulations, and welcome to a rewarding and, uh, lucrative career!
 I received requests to provide advice for our potential new colleagues.
 You know you’re getting old when people start asking you for advice on stuff.
 Sigh.
 To be young and full of hopes and acne again.

 Anyway, I asked the NWB Facebook community for suggestions, and have synthesized them into a few pieces of advice that I wished someone had told me when I first started out on the path to make the world better.
 Here they are, in no particular order, and definitely not comprehensive, and some are pretty obvious, and there are more than 12 (it’s not marketable to list more than 12 of anything in the title).
 Please add your own advice for our new colleagues in the comment section: